-Digital consultations, e-consultations, virtual consultations… however you’ve seen people refer to them, remote consultations are becoming a popular choice among aesthetic practitioners in the midst of the COVID-19 lock-down.
-And, if you’re thinking about offering your clients digital consultations, this article’s got you covered.
+Digital consultations, e-consultations, virtual consultations… however you’ve seen people refer to them, remote consultations are an increasingly popular choice among aesthetic practitioners in the midst of the second lockdown.
+And, if you’re thinking about offering your clients digital consultations, but need a push in the right direction, this article’s got you covered.
 I reached out to 3 fab practitioners to find out how they’re getting on with e-consultations, and to get their top tips and advice.

 What’s the best software for e-consultations?

 Deciding how you’re going to deliver e-consultations will depend on a number of things.
 Which app or platform do you feel most comfortable using?
 Which platform or app will your clients prefer?

 Of the practitioners I spoke to, popular choices include FaceTime, Zoom and GoToMeeting - but there’s also the likes of WhatsApp video calling, Skype and Google Hangouts, too.
 It may be the case that you have to switch up the video calling service you use for each client to suit their needs.

 What are the benefits of offering e-consultations to clients whilst clinics are closed?

 Claire Lavery, nurse prescriber from Claire Lavery Aesthetics, told me that e-consultations can be great for helping with clients’ skin needs and checking their progress with medical grade skincare products.
 “I have clients that are on prescription skin care and I’d normally arrange follow-up appointments with them to see how they’re getting on with the products and make any necessary adjustments.
 Having a video call is great because you’re actually getting to see their skin and, although it’s on video, it’s face-to-face so you’re maintaining that contact with them.”
 She goes on to say, “from a business point of view, e-consultations are a really good way of keeping your business going and keeping contact with your clients.”